Vibration Isolation via Decoupling & Other Design Factors

 The time factor involves both the cross-linking time involved when molding thermoplastics, as well as the highly iterative evolutionary aspect of the design process itself as drivers sort their steering wheel grips over a period of weeks, or even months.

 Training time is also necessary to get the drivers to be compliant with the technology and start using it properly.
 This is important since we are all creatures of habit, and old habits must be be broken to reap maximum benefits.

 The last time factor involves respecting both the team's and driver's schedules and learning how to ask the right questions in a minimum amount of time to get the information needed to design the grips to perfection.

-Dellis continues by talking about the different design factors that go into his custom-molded steering wheel grips.
-Since these design considerations are taught during his Master Certification Training Programs, a cursory review is provided covering:
+Dellis continued by talking about the different design factors that go into custom-molded steering wheel grips.